Iceland’s landscapes and traditions reveal a place shaped by powerful natural forces and centuries of storytelling.

 2. Icelandic Horses

 The typical horse can walk, trot, canter and gallop.
 But Icelandic horses have two special traits: the tölt and the flying pace, both renowned as swift, gliding gaits.
 Horseback riding is a wonderful way to traverse the sandy beaches and mountains, journeying off the trodden path amidst natural wonders and grazing sheep.
 It is well worth a visit to an Icelandic horse farm during one’s journey through Iceland, to tour the stables and meet this unique, ancient breed.
+Take a gentle horseback ride on the golden sands of Hraunlandarif Beach on Nat Hab’s Wild Iceland Explorer.

 3. Folklore

 Much of Iceland’s culture is rooted in magic, mythology and mystical beings.
-Icelandic trolls are said to live deep in the in the wild highlands.
+Icelandic trolls are said to live deep in the wild highlands.
 Stories tell of those taken captive in mountain caves by trolls, who use their sorcery to cast spells and lure humans with magic potions.
 When daylight breaks, night-dwelling trolls turn to stone.
 One legend tells of two trolls who, when pierced by the sun’s rays, became the basalt sea stacks of Reynisdrangar on the South Coast of Iceland.
 Nat Hab travelers explore this southern shore, gazing at the rock formations as they walk along a stretch of black sand beach beneath Reynisfjall Mountain.

-New Year’s Eve is hailed in by a cascade of brilliant fireworks that illuminate the dark sky.
+New Year’s Eve is heralded by a cascade of brilliant fireworks that illuminate the dark sky.
 Elves are said to be most active during this time, as well as during Midsummer’s Night, and people gather around bonfires to sing songs of the invisible huldufólk, who inhabit enchanted rocks and cliffs around the island.
-Borgarfjörður Eystri is a fjord in East Iceland where a small village of 100 people lives.
+Borgarfjordur Eystri is a fjord in East Iceland where a small village of 100 people lives.
 There, the ancient hill of Álfaborg, the “Elves’ Castle,” rises 100 feet from the ground, where the queen of the Icelandic elves is said to reside with her court.

 4. Skyr